-- An Eligible Individual for the EHP or SEE Plan - A parent or other relative of an Eligible Individual, including grandchildren and inlaws, not listed in the Eligible Dependents section above - An individual who refuses to provide a Social Security or Individual Taxpayer Identification Number - A Dependent's dependent who is not a legal ward of, foster child of, legally adopted by or who has not been placed for adoption with the Eligible Individual / Eligible Individual's Spouse / Domestic Partner - Any individual who is not enrolled in both Medicare Part A and Part B - Any individual who is under arrest, incarcerated, imprisoned, escaped from confinement, under supervised release, on medical furlough, required to reside in mental health facilities, required to reside in halfway houses, required to live under home detention, or confined completely or partially in any way under a penal statute or rule. - Any individual who does not reside in the United States. - A person who would otherwise be an Eligible Individual or Eligible Dependent who has been barred from enrolling because their eligibility has been terminated for cause due to such individual's actions - A person who would otherwise be an Eligible Individual or Eligible Dependent whose coverage by the Plan would be illegal under applicable law
+- An Eligible Individual for the EHP or SEE Plan is not an Eligible Individual for the GMAP (an Eligible Individual for the EHP or SEE Plan may be an Eligible Dependent for the GMAP) - A parent or other relative of an Eligible Individual, including grandchildren and in-laws, not listed in the Eligible Dependents section above - An individual who refuses to provide a Social Security or Medicare Beneficiary Identification Number (MBI) - A Dependent's dependent who is not a legal ward of, foster child of, legally adopted by or who has not been placed for adoption with the Eligible Individual / Eligible Individual's Spouse / Domestic Partner - Any individual who is not enrolled in both Medicare Part A and Part B - Any individual who is under arrest, incarcerated, imprisoned, escaped from confinement, under supervised release, on medical furlough, required to reside in mental health facilities, required to reside in halfway houses, required to live under home detention, or confined completely or partially in any way under a penal statute or rule. - Any individual who does not provide a physical address in the United States (including U.S. territories) - A person who would otherwise be an Eligible Individual or Eligible Dependent who has been barred from enrolling because their eligibility has been terminated for cause due to such individual's actions - A person who would otherwise be an Eligible Individual or Eligible Dependent whose coverage by the Plan would be illegal under applicable law